mjassen/mzz-stat/readme.txt

 ==Changelog==

+= 20151204.2108 =
+* 04 December 2015 by mjassen
+* Changed the footer stat insert code to use native WordPress database call.

 = 20151124.1 =
 * 24 November 2015 by mjassen
 * Changed the shortcode display code to use native WordPress database call.